wp-plugins/seriously-simple-podcasting/readme.txt

 7. Publish your podcast.
 8. The podcast admin menu location.
 9. Podcast episodes are shown in the At a Glance dashboard widget.
+10. Recent episodes widget
+11. Single episode widget
+12. Podcast series widget

 == Changelog ==

+= 1.9 =
+* 2015-03-16
+* [NEW] Adding ability to supply different feed details for each series so you can run multiple podcasts from one site
+* [NEW] Adding 'Series' widget for displaying a list of episodes from a selected series
+* [NEW] Adding 'Single Episode' widget for displaying single podcast episode
+* [NEW] Adding `podcast_episode` shortcode for displaying single podcast episode
+* [NEW] Adding 'Date recorded' field to episode details
+* [NEW] Adding `ssp_hide_episode_details` filter to allow dynamic hiding of episode details
+* [NEW] Creating new and improved permalink structure for series feeds
+* [NEW] Adding 'view feed' link to feed details settings page
+* [TWEAK] Further improving episode download links
+* [TWEAK] Improving episode custom fields display
+* [TWEAK] Updating publishing URLs to be more accurate for different permalink structures
+* [TWEAK] Numerous code improvements and performance optimisations across the board

 = 1.8.11 =
 * 2015-03-05